Punctuated equilibrium: Evidence from the fossil record

 The fossil record includes well documented examples of both phyletic gradualism and punctuational evolution.
 As such, much debate persists over the prominence of stasis in the fossil record.
-Before punctuated equilibrium, most evolutionists considered stasis to be rare or unimportant.
+Before punctuated equilibrium, most evolution biologists considered stasis to be rare or unimportant.
 The paleontologist George Gaylord Simpson, for example, believed that phyletic gradual evolution (called horotely in his terminology) comprised 90% of evolution.
 More modern studies, including a meta-analysis examining 58 published studies on speciation patterns in the fossil record showed that 71% of species exhibited stasis, and 63% were associated with punctuated patterns of evolutionary change.
 According to Michael Benton, "it seems clear then that stasis is common, and that had not been predicted from modern genetic studies."
 A paramount example of evolutionary stasis is the fern Osmunda claytoniana.
 Based on paleontological evidence it has remained unchanged, even at the level of fossilized nuclei and chromosomes, for at least 180 million years.